kbaseIncubator/kbase-integration-tests/README.md

 All workspace data should be owned by the test user, `kbaseuitest`, and only shared with other test user accounts.

- ## Running tests from a container
+## Running tesAts from a container

-It is almost always preferable these days to run code like these tests from inside a Docker container.
+It is  preferable to run code like these tests from inside a Docker container.
 This provides the optimal isolation, reproducibility, and is easier on developers and for us to support.

 However, experiments so far are not encouraging.
 The primary problem seems to be the reliability of browsers available within a container.
 I suspect that once we solve the problem of reliably using headless browsers inside a container this will be the preferred or at least default way to run tests.